AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * PDF fails conversion to PDF/A-1b with Form field does not have appearance dict.
 NPR-29940: Hotfix for CQ-4269618

 * [OSGi] Unable to determine the number of pages generated during rendering.
 NPR-28922: Hotfix for CQ-4270870
-* Enabled support for Static PDFs using Forms Service in AEM Forms OSGi.
+* Enabled support for Static PDF files using Forms Service in AEM Forms OSGi.
 NPR-28572: Hotfix for CQ-4270869
 * Unable to change the permissions on the XMLForm.exe.
 NPR-29828, NPR-29237: Hotfix for Q-4267080
 * The static PDF created by the AEM Forms server’s output module does not populate the language attribute/tag with the language of the document created.
 NPR-27332: Hotfix for CQ-4271002